Month 12, Day 23, Wednesday 10:45 a.m.

 She raised her gaze to meet his, not sure whether to be terrified or relieved by the sardonic quirk of his eyebrow.
 She scrambled to clean up the area in front of him.

-He sat, placing the book in his hands on the table.
+He sat, placing a book on the table.
 He picked up her blue potion bottle, shook it to make the light brighter again, and began to read.

 Sebastien stared at him for a bit, but he ignored her, turning the pages of his book just barely too fast, enough to make her wonder if he was actually reading.

-Feeling awkward, she returned her gaze to her own work, and after a couple minutes of awkwardness that only she seemed to feel, she decided she was being ridiculous.
+Feeling awkward, she returned her gaze to her own work, and after a couple minutes of discomfort that only she seemed to feel, she decided she was being ridiculous.
 ‘If he’s about to get me in trouble, sitting here like a scared rabbit won’t stop him.’
-She picked up her pen and took a note about the different chemicals the brain replenished during sleep from the book in front of her.
+She picked up her pen and took a note about the different chemicals the brain replenished during sleep, copied from the book in front of her.

-Almost a half hour had passed in silence like this, and while she still thought the whole thing was strange, she’d lost her anxiety and was engrossed in study.
+Almost half an hour had passed in silence like this, and while she still thought the whole thing was strange, she’d lost her anxiety and was engrossed in study.

 That was when he finally chose to speak.
 “How are you enjoying your classes?”